Tegan and Sara: 2019–2020: Hey, I'm Just Like You and memoir

-In May 2018 at Out Web Fest, Tegan stated they were working on a book, podcast and new record.
-Their memoir High School was released on September 24, 2019, by MCD Books, a division of Farrar, Straus and Giroux, alongside Simon & Schuster Canada and Virago Press in the United Kingdom.
+In May 2018, at Out Web Fest, Tegan stated they were working on a book, podcast and new record.
+On September 24, 2019, their memoir High School was released by MCD Books, a division of Farrar, Straus, and Giroux, alongside Simon & Schuster Canada and Virago Press in the United Kingdom.
 The memoir details their teenage years, growing up in Canada and "worshipping" Nirvana, Green Day and the Smashing Pumpkins.
 The book also details the twins' exploration of their sexuality.
 While researching the book, Tegan and Sara found cassettes of some of their earliest songs.

 In early 2019, Tegan and Sara announced they were working on their next record for release later that year.
 On July 9, 2019, they announced via Instagram that their ninth album would be called Hey, I'm Just Like You and would consist of 12 re-recorded songs they initially wrote as teenagers.
 It was released on September 27, 2019, three days after the release of their memoir.

 In April 2020, the duo created a live "show" called Where Does the Good Grow to entertain their fans during the COVID-19 pandemic, with merchandise designed by EE Storey.
 The show was held every Thursday at 3 p.m.
 PST on their Instagram account until the series finale on July 23, 2020.

-In 2021 it was announced that a TV show named High School based on their memoir of the same name would be filmed in Calgary and directed by Clea DuVall.
-Two twins, Railey and Seazynn Gilliland, were cast as the main characters.
-The show was filmed from April to June 2022 and was released on Amazon Freevee in fall 2022.
+In 2021, it was announced that a TV show named High School, based on their memoir of the same name, would be filmed in Calgary and directed by Clea DuVall.
+Twins Railey and Seazynn Gilliland were cast as the main characters.
+The show was filmed from April to June 2022 and was released on Amazon Freevee in the fall of 2022.

-2021–present: Still Jealous, new record label and Crybaby
+2021–2022: Still Jealous, new record label, and Crybaby

-In July 2021, Tegan and Sara announced a return to the studio to work on their 10th studio album.
-On February 1, 2022, they announced Still Jealous, a completely acoustic re-imagining of So Jealous.
+In July 2021, Tegan and Sara announced a return to the studio to work on their 10th album.
+On February 1, 2022, they announced Still Jealous, an utterly acoustic re-imagining of So Jealous.
 Still Jealous was released on February 11, 2022.

-In April 2022 the duo announced they had left Warner Bros.
-Records and signed a new record deal with Mom & Pop.
-They also released the first single "Fucking Up What Matters" from their 10th studio album on April 28, 2022.
+In April 2022, the duo announced they had left Warner Records and signed a new record deal with Mom + Pop.
+They also released the first single, "Fucking Up What Matters", from their 10th studio album on April 28, 2022.
 On July 12, 2022, they unveiled the album title, Crybaby, and that it would be released on October 21, 2022.
 The second single, "Yellow", was released on the same day, with the music video released on YouTube.
-The twins also announced their first tour in three years, which started in Philadelphia, PA on October 26, 2022, and ended in Vancouver on November 20, 2022.
+The twins also announced their first tour in three years, which started in Philadelphia, PA, on October 26, 2022, and ended in Vancouver on November 20, 2022.